sanoojcools/atlan-architecture-study/README.md

 > 95% of AI pilots fail P&L, not because models are weak, but because AI is context-poor.<br>
 > **P = f(I, C) — Performance = Intelligence x Context**

 This is a public-signal reconstruction of Atlan's architecture — from metadata catalog to AI-native knowledge engine.
-No insider access.
 Part 2 of [Ontora Study](https://github.com/sanoojcools/-ontora-architecture-study).

 **Full doc:** [ATLAN-The-Intelligence-Moat-World-Class.docx](./ATLAN-The-Intelligence-Moat-World-Class.docx)